 The configuration and operation of Northern’s system makes physical line-by-line segmentation operationally infeasible.
 Northern’s Market Area is a complex system of multiple, parallel mainline pipelines which interconnect to form a grid network.
 The mainline pipelines break down to smaller branchlines.
 Gas enters this network grid through multiple supply input points and is delivered to the multiple (over one thousand) delivery points located throughout the Market Area.
 Gas flows bidirectionally and multidirectionally throughout the grid and changes direction frequently This gridlike network is shown on Exhibit A hereto, which is a map of Northern’s system.

-As a result of the physical grid structure with the mainlines as the hub and the multiple supply input puts and numerous delivery points, gas does not flow through a definable straight line route from south to north, but takes multiple routes through different pipelines depending upon the volumes at each supply input, market demands and shipper nominations submitted on any given day.
+As a result of the physical grid structure with the mainlines as the hub and the multiple supply input points and numerous delivery points, gas does not flow through a definable straight line route from south to north, but takes multiple routes through different pipelines depending upon the volumes at each supply input, market demands and shipper nominations submitted on any given day.
 Northern provides service to Market Area shippers utilizing supplies from multiple input points in the Field Area and Market Area, including pipeline interconnections, producers, storage, and/or pooling points.
 Northern’s market deliveries, storage volumes, and receipt volumes from other pipelines and from Field Area producers change seasonally, daily and even hourly within a day.
 This results in multiple variations in the flow pattern on Northern’s system.
 As a result, it is not possible to identify for each shipper the physical line-by-line flow of its gas that is the necessary pre-condition to implementing segmentation on a line-by-line basis.

 In addition, the fact that customers receive service off of branchlines in the Market Area is an additional operational barrier to segmentation because there are typically only delivery points and not receipt points off of the branchlines.
 Even if there were more receipt points, the web of branchlines in the Market Area makes its practically impossible to determine a shipper’s path.